 As a starting point, most underwriters would want applicants to:

-Have experience as a veterinary surgeon (with a view to continuing some of this role)
+Have experience as an ophthalmologist (with a view to continuing some of this role)

 Business Plans / Executive Summaries